AdversityQuotientAN/TWC-Library/README.md

 You can find the name of your device by:
 - Right-clicking on the 'library' database in SSMS
 - 'Properties'
-- And then copy over the value for 'Owner' before the backslash ('\')
+- Copy over the value for 'Owner' before the slash
+  - If it says 'LAPTOP-ABC/user', just copy over the 'LAPTOP-ABC'

 Running